terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_instance_v2.html.markdown

 * `image_id` - (Optional; Required if `image_name` is empty and not booting
     from a volume.
 Do not specify if booting from a volume.)
 The image ID of the desired image for the server.
-Changing this creates a new server.
+Changing this rebuilds the existing server.

 * `image_name` - (Optional; Required if `image_id` is empty and not booting
     from a volume.
 Do not specify if booting from a volume.)
 The name of the desired image for the server.
-Changing this creates a new server.
+Changing this rebuilds the existing server.

 * `flavor_id` - (Optional; Required if `flavor_name` is empty) The flavor ID of
     the desired flavor for the server.
 Changing this resizes the existing server.